CACHE is excited to support a suite of tools and

 Community benefit data and its thoughtful analysis enables a range of community stakeholders to have strategic conversations about where and how resources are allocated to address health in their communities.

-These share CACHE’s core principles of shared ownership, health equity, contextual analysis, and collaborative problem solving.
+These share CACHE’s principles of shared ownership, health equity, contextual analysis, and collaborative problem solving.